opendistro/for-elasticsearch-docs/docs/elasticsearch/index-alias.md

 }
 ```

-Conversely, to find which alias points to a specific index:
+Conversely, to find which alias points to a specific index, run the following command:

 ```json
 GET /index-2/_alias/*
 ```

-To check if an alias exists:
+To check if an alias exists, run the following command:

 ```json
 HEAD /alias1/_alias/